alan-turing-institute/Turing-RSS-Health-Data-Lab-Biomedical-Acoustic-Markers/README.md

 ### Tests
 There are no unit tests for this code base.
 Assert statements however feature throughout the codebase to test for expected functionality.
 There are a set of tests which should be run once train-test splits are created.
 This tests for over lapping splits, duplicate results and much more.

-### Data
-We have made the dataset available subject to approval and a data sharing contract.
-To apply please email DataAccess@ukhsa.gov.uk and request 'The UK COVID-19 Vocal Audio Dataset'.
-To learn about how to apply for UKHSA data, visit: https://www.gov.uk/government/publications/accessing-ukhsa-protected-data/accessing-ukhsa-protected-data.
-For details concerning how this dataset was collected please consult the 3 cited papers, particulary the 'data' paper.

 ### Citations